RocketChat/Rocket.Chat.Go.SDK/README.md

 This is very much a work in process.
 Things could break as we clean things up.
 Make sure to use something like dep to lock to a commit to prevent breakage.

-## Development
+### Development

 A local instance of Rocket.Chat is required for unit tests to confirm connection and subscription methods are functional.
+An instance can be deployed locally with docker and docker compose.

-### Installing Rocket.Chat
+Start the server with `docker compose up -d`

-Please see the [Development Docs](https://docs.rocket.chat/quick-start/installing-and-updating) for information on locally deploying a Rocket.Chat instance.
-Deploying with [Docker & Docker Compose](https://docs.rocket.chat/quick-start/installing-and-updating/rapid-deployment-methods/docker-and-docker-compose) is recommended.
+For more infomation on local deployment, see the [Development Docs](https://docs.rocket.chat/quick-start/installing-and-updating).

 ### Testing

 Tests depend on an instance of Rocket.Chat running at http://localhost:3000.
-This is the default configuration for Rocket.Chat instances deployed with Docker Compose.
+This is the default configuration for Rocket.Chat instances deployed with docker compose.

-To test the `rest` and `realtime` packages, navigate to the respective directories and run `go test`.
+Run all tests with `go test ./...`